Logo

 Warranties and Technical Support

-The durability of a server depends not only on its construction but also on the support it receives throughout its lifespan.
+The durability of a server not only depends on its construction but also on the support it receives throughout its lifespan.

 FeatureDellHPFailure RateLowLowMaterialsHigh qualityHigh qualityWarrantyUp to 5 yearsUp to 5 yearsTechnical Support24/7 available24/7 available

-Customization and Scalability Options
+Customization Options and Scalability

 Custom Configurations